shoui520/shoui520.github.io/docs/vn-bsd.md

 ### Creating the Wineprefix

-First we need to create a 32 bit Wine prefix, this has the best compatibility and 64 bit doesn't even work on FreeBSD anyway.
+First we need to create a 32 bit Wine prefix, this has the best compatibility and all visual novels are 32-bit anyway.

 ```bash
 WINEARCH=win32 wineboot